Going Commando Feels Amazing...Until It Doesn't

 Do your fellow humans a favor and wear underwear until you get home.

 Whether you’re running or hitting the gym, it’s quite the hassle when your junk is bouncing all over the place.
-Going commando during a workout can also give you the wrong kind of burn if you don’t have a layer of protection between your skin and your shorts.
+Going commando during a workout can also give you the wrong kind of burn if you don’t have a layer of protection between your skin and your workout clothes.

 The solution is to slide into a pair of moisture-wicking boxer briefs to give you the support you need while also keeping swass and stank at bay.